dgerabagi/aiascent-dev/prompt.md

 ### **G**

 *   **Garbage In, Garbage Out (GIGO):** A fundamental principle in computing which states that the quality of the output is determined by the quality of the input.
 In the context of AI, it means that an LLM cannot produce high-quality results from low-quality (incomplete, incorrect, or irrelevant) data.
+*   **Git:** A free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+It is the underlying technology that powers the **Test-and-Revert Workflow**.

 ### **H**